Chinmay-47/vizml/README.md

 ## Who can use Vizml?
 Vizml is an open source project that can be used by anybody.
-However, the ideal users would be:
+However, the intended users would be:
 - Beginners who are new to ML algorithms
 - Teachers who want to use visualizations in their courses
 - Anybody who wants to refresh their understanding of ML algorithms